yujunz/gitlab.com-runbooks/docs/uncategorized/about-gitlab-com.md

 # Escalation #

-about.gitlab.com has a dedicated Handbook for oncall and it is located in: https://about.gitlab.com/handbook/about/on-call
+about.gitlab.com has a section dedicated to on-call support for the handbook.
+It is located at: https://about.gitlab.com/handbook/about/on-call.

 # Fastly #